Microsoft Teams and Teams Meetings - Main Page

 Getting Started in Teams

-Related Articles (14)
+Related Articles (13)

 Set up automatic copying of your recorded class meetings from Teams to your Library.
-Embed your videos in Canvas Modules or publish to an EchoVideo course (utilizes the Active Learning Platform).
+Embed your videos in Canvas Modules or publish them to an EchoVideo course (utilizes the Active Learning Platform).

 Microsoft 365 Apps for Enterprise is the subscription based Office Suite offered by Microsoft.